W-Riley-01/W-Riley-01/README.md

 ## Hi, I'm William

 Senior systems administrator with 15 years across enterprise infrastructure, storage, and data protection.
-Currently pivoting into cloud engineering by migrating a personal analytics platform onto AWS in public, one weekend at a time.
+Currently pivoting into data architecture by migrating a personal analytics platform onto AWS in public, one weekend at a time.

 ---